patrickhuber/Pliant/README.md

 Implementation of a modified Earley parser in C# inspired by the Marpa Parser project.

 ## Description
-Pliant is a table driven parser that implements the Earley algorithm to do its parsing.
+Pliant is a table driven parser that implements the Earley algorithm with optimizations from joop leo to efficiently handle right recursions.

 ## References